ch-sophie/getflix/README.md

 To do it, we used the **Youtube Data API** connected with PHP language.

-For non-registered users, they will have a preview of the website and can only watch one video.
+For non-registered users, they will have a preview of the website and can only watch the originals videos.
 ### Team roles*:
 - Backend: Sophie and Arianna
 - Frontend: Bhama